56kcloud/traefik-training/Traefik/01-Traefik-Getting-Started/traefik_overview.md

 4. Review the logs output `docker-compose logs`

 ##  Connect a new service to Traefik
-1. Copy the below whoami service code into the `docker-compose.yml`.
+1. Uncomment the below whoami section inside the `docker-compose.yml`.
 Review the `whoami.yml` file for the complete solution.

 ```yaml
 whoami: